PrefectHQ/prefect/docs/index.md

 ### Async concurrency

 Prefect 2.0 ships with native async support.
-Flows can include a mix of synchronous and asynchronous tasks, just like Python.
+Flows can include a mix of synchronous and asynchronous tasks, just like native Python.

 ```python hl_lines="3 6-8 13-14 17"
 from prefect import flow, task